 RESEARCH & DEVELOPMENT ENGINEER

-Mr. Patire completed his Ph.D. in Civil and Environmental Engineering at UC Berkeley, focusing on traffic flow theory and bottlenecks.
-For the past several years he has helped to bring a number of PATH projects to completion, including Mobile Century, Mobile Millennium, and the Hybrid Traffic Data Collection Roadmap.
+Hybrid Data Implementation.
+Created a strategic roadmap for Caltrans to integrate third-party, travel-time data with Performance Measurement System (PeMS) data to reduce costs and increase coverage of traffic monitoring, improve existing deployment of point-based sensors, and provide a methodology to calculate delay from a flexible mix of data types.
+Investigated methods using traditional traffic theory, adaptive smoothing, and machine learning.
+Demonstrated the performance of the algorithms for a range of operating conditions and infrastructure categories.Dr.
+Patire also brings two years of experience in satellite telecommunication systems engineering and three years of experience in embedded systems hardware design to the PATH team.
+For the past several years he has helped to bring a number of PATH projects to completion, including Mobile Century and Mobile Millennium.
 Along the way, he has been a team leader on large scale problems that involve GPS-based probe data, data assimilation, and flow models in the context of integrated corridor management.
-In his present position, Mr. Patire is responsible for analysis, modeling, and simulation of the I-210 corridor as a part of the Connected Corridors Program.
+In his previous position, Dr. Patire was responsible for the analysis, modeling, and simulation of the I-210 corridor as a part of PATH’s Connected Corridors Program.